epomatti/typescript-boilerplate/README.md

 ## Usage

-Click on the **"Use this template"** button over the GitHub menu 👆 to create your repository with this template
+Click on the **"Use this template"** button over the GitHub menu 👆 to create your repository with this template.

 Use your favorite package manager: